Southeastern Fire

-The Southeastern Fire are the athletic teams that representing Southeastern University, located in Lakeland, Florida, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) since the 2009–10 academic year.
+The Southeastern Fire are the athletic teams that represents Southeastern University, located in Lakeland, Florida, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) since the 2009–10 academic year.
 The Fire previously competed as a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of both the Division II and Division I levels.
 The Fire previously competed as an NAIA Independent within the Association of Independent Institutions (AII) during the 2008–09 school year.

 Overview

 In the spring of 2016, the Fire joined the Mid-South Conference for football.
-Southeastern University has won NCCAA Division II championships in all four men's sports and a NCCAA Division I championship in men's golf.
+Southeastern University has won NCCAA Division II championships in all four men's sports and an NCCAA Division I championship in men's golf.
 In 2014, Senior Dwayne Johnson was named an NAIA All-American after leading the fire to the final four of the NAIA Division II basketball championship in Point Lookout, Missouri, while Junior Timothy Mitchell was named to the second team.
 Johnson signed a professional contract with the Liepajas Lauvas of Latvia, while senior Mitchell Wiggins Jr was one of seven players drafted by the Harlem Globetrotters.
 The university added women's softball, men's tennis, and men's & women's cross country in 2012.
 Southeastern currently competes in seven men's and seven women's sports, after the addition of football in the 2014–15 academic year.
 The addition of men's wrestling, the first collegiate program in the state, is planned for the 2015–16 academic year.

 The team mascot was Maniac until 2014, when a new mascot, Scorch, was introduced along with the unveiling of the new football stadium.

 Varsity teams

-Southeastern competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, track & field and wrestling; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading.

-Achievements

-Men's baseball
+Southeastern competes in 19 intercollegiate varsity sports:

+Baseball

-In 2018, the baseball team, coached by Adrian Dinkel, had a 50-5 regular season record, and were ranked fourth in the NAIA.
+In 2018, the baseball team, coached by Adrian Dinkel, had a 50-5 regular season record, and was ranked fourth in the NAIA.
 After an early exit from The Sun Conference tournament, they swept the Kingsport Opening Round bracket.
 They then swept five games in the NAIA World Series in Lewiston, ID, winning the national championship in their first trip to the tournament.
 OF Manuel Mesa won the tournament Most Valuable Player and Charles Berry Hustle awards.
 They also won the title in 2022.